xize/complicatednetworkmeter/README.md

 all the non monitors are the slaves and the machines you check the status on.

 #### how to prevent use of malicious machines?
-once a machine has connected to our api url it will generate a private key with the client machine, only the client could know this key.
+once a machine has connected to our api url it will generate a private key with the client machine, only the client would know this key.